saeidraei/microservices_communication_symfony_example/README.md

 just note that these sequences doesn't need to be exactly in this order, for example requests can be made concurrently for performance purposes, Now lets get into the steps in this case:
 1. The client sends an HTTP GET request to the API Gateway
-2. The API Gateway sends a GET request to the Post service
+2. The API Gateway sends a GET request to the Post Service
-3. the post service queries its own database and gets the record
+3. the Post Service queries its own database and gets the record
 4. the Post Service returns the Post data as response to the Api Gateway
 5. the Api Gateway sends a get request to the Comment Service to get the commends of that post
 6. the Comment Service queries its own database to get the comments related to that post